onflow/flow/specs/access-node-architecture/index.md

 To date the implementation of the Access Node has provided the following:

 - Participates as a *staked* node within the Flow network
-- Participates in the private gossip network to follow protocol state
+- Participates in the staked gossip network to follow protocol state
 - Enforces rate limits and throttling of requests
 - Handling of requests to the Access API from public callers for current live spork and
     - Performs basic request validation
     - Delegates script execution to upstream Execution Nodes
     - Delegates transactions to Collection Nodes for processing by the network

 Script execution delegation to ENs is an obvious low hanging fruit limiting Access Node scalability and impacting transaction throughput capacity.
 In addition, scaling of Access API request handling is constrained by tight coupling of code within Access Node.
-The introduction of the DPS took the first step towards queryable locally held state that could be leveraged to scale Access Node, initially for protocol state only.
-Subsequently execution state sync provided the missing piece of the blockchain sync story.
+The introduction of the DPS took the first step towards queryable locally held state that could be leveraged to scale Access Node.
+Subsequently, execution state sync provided a decentralized way to share execution state across the network.

 ## Revised ownership and responsibility